nicodoggie/bastion-falls/content/organizations/four-pillars-of-the-east-side.md

 organization_type = ["Other"]
 +++

 The Four Pillars are a local name for 4 prominent people that operate a variety of businesses across a broad  spectrum of legal questionability.
-All four groups have great influence in \[location:97\], but base their operations on the East Side--the area of Rainoso in the eastern bank of the \[location:167\].
+All four groups have great influence in [Port Rainoso](@/locations/port-rainoso.md), but base their operations on the East Side--the area of Rainoso in the eastern bank of the \[location:167\].

 The Four Pillars are: